WhyPhyLabs/Flash-RL/README.md

 ```

 ### Using with SGLang Rollout (veRL)
 FlashRL now patches SGLang rollouts as well.
 Keep using the same `FLASHRL_CONFIG` env var and select the SGLang backend in veRL.
-Example:
+By default, FlashRL defers to SGLang’s FP8 format defaults for both weights and KV cache.

 ```bash
 pip install "verl[sglang]" flash-llm-rl